deshan2004/deshan2004/README.md

 #### 🐾 TailWatch (Animal Care & Rabies Prevention)
 A specialized platform for animal management and health monitoring.
 It focuses on the safety of pets and the community by integrating dedicated modules for Dogs and Rabies Vaccination Tracking.
 [View Project](https://deshan2004.github.io/TailWatch/)

+#### 📊 Employee Project Management System (EPMS)
+An enterprise-grade management tool designed to streamline project workflows and employee productivity.
+This system focuses on structured team management, real-time work logging, and rigorous Manual Unit Testing to ensure high software quality and reliability.

+*(Feel free to explore my repositories below to see the source code!)*

 ---